 Shouldn't we be taking our own "Old Chicks" medicine?

 When we have a dream or a desire to start something new or transition into the unknown, fear and doubt often take over and keep us paralyzed from moving forward.
 We struggle with how to find the courage to do the thing.

-I was reminded of something that Brene Brown wrote in one of her books about the original definition of courage as “coming from the heart”.
-(As an aside, I’m a huge Brene fan.
+I was reminded of something Brene Brown wrote in one of her books about the original definition of courage as "coming from the heart".
+(As an aside, I'm a huge Brene fan.
 She is on the top of my dream podcast guest list.
-I visualize she and I doing an interview all the time.
-So if anyone knows Brene please make the intro.
+I visualize her and I doing an interview all the time.
+So if anyone knows Brene, please make the intro.
 LOL!!).
 I digress.

 We must pay more attention to our inner voice than the naysaying chatter of our minds.